Developer Guide

 However, we faced major difficulties in attempting to modify AB3 to suit FastTrack, as we realized

-objects, which were only one type of entity, while we had to deal with 3 kinds of entities as
+that AB3 primarily dealt with Person objects, which were only one type of entity, while we had to deal with 3 kinds of entities as

 mentioned above.
 This led to multiple problems in our implementations and debugging stages, and we had to race against time